 10. Be Resilient

 Things rarely work out the way you planned and there will always be distractions and stumbling blocks that you have to deal with when you are on your road to success.

 The key point to remember is to persist and to develop the courage to move on even when everyone around you is telling you it is ok to give up.
 This does not mean stubbornly holding on to your original plan but rather continuing to pursue your goal as long as the reasons for doing so is still valid (Make sure you know the “Why” of what you want).

 When everything seems to be going wrong, keep in mind that “the road to success is paved with a thousand failures” so each failure actually brings you closer to where you want to be.
 If you have trouble being resilient, take a look at this article:

 How often to you quit because things got tough?
 Would you descrive yourself as an unshakeable optimist?
 Do you view problems as opportunities or warning signs?
 How do you view failure and are you making sure that you don’t make the one mistake people make when learning from their mistakes?

-This is not an exhaustive list, but it does provide a good starting point.
-I would love to hear what tips you have found especially useful in both life and business in the comments section.
+This is not an exhaustive list, but it does provide a good starting point what successful people do.

 Start small, pick one thing and try to make it your habit.
 Gradually take up all these traits and you’ll be a lot closer to success in business and life.